 I was contacted by AED USA wanting to add some info.
 I checked their article and felt the infographic was especially useful.

 So, why am I telling you this?
 Because, doctors are people too and they can make mistakes.
+ALWAYS feel free to question!
 It’s incumbent that we take responsibility for our own health AND for our children’s health and wellness.

 Internists to Pediatricians…